 This course offers cutting-edge analysis and instruction on the four critical areas you’ll face in a commercial real estate transaction.
 Each topic is addressed from multiple perspectives – an approach that registrants praise for providing nuance and greater understanding.

-All registrants receive a substantial set of digital course materials gathered together specifically for this course, including all items that serve as the basis for comments made by the faculty.
+In your audio package, you’ll receive a substantial set of digital course materials gathered together specifically for this course.

 Who Should Purchase the Audio Package

 This course is designed for lawyers new to the area of commercial real estate transactions who represent, or want to represent, owners, developers, lenders, investors, landlords, and tenants, but it will also be useful to all lawyers in commercial real estate practices and to all real estate brokers, asset managers, and facilities managers.

 And for experienced real estate practitioners who have been out of the game for a while, or have not worked in the commercial realm, the course provides an overview and update.
 For general practitioners occasionally involved in real estate transactions, the course provides a comprehensive reference.